localvoid/ivi/packages/ivi/README.md

 });
 ```

-Directives can be used not just as simple DOM created callbacks, but also as
+Directives can be used not just as a simple DOM created callbacks, but also as
-stateful directives.
+a stateful directives.
 E.g.

 ```js
 function createStatefulDirective() {